Sleepw4lker/TameMyCerts/user-guide/why.md

 AD CS knows of two kinds of certificate templates and requests:

-- **Online** certifica templates and requests: Identities in the issued certificate are determined by the certification authority, based on information on the enrollee which is pulled from Active Directory.
+- **Online** certificate templates and requests: Identities in the issued certificate are determined by the certification authority, based on information on the enrollee which is pulled from Active Directory.
 - **Offline** certificate templates and requests: Identities in the issued certificate are provided by the enrollee during the enrollment process.
 The certification authority has no control over it, allowing enrollees to virtually request any identity from the CA and thus putting the environment at risk for identity spoofing.

 The fact whether a certificate template qualifies as online or offline derives from the settings within the "Subject" tab of the certificate template settings.